Quality of sound after speaker driver being repair

 But the problem is intermittent.
 Does this sparkling sound causing harm to the speaker ?

-ngl9219- New Member
+ngl9219- Club Member

-Registration date: 2010-10-11
+Registration date : 2010-10-11

 Re: Quality of sound after speaker driver being repair